RahulDas-dev/terminallm/README.md

 ## Configuration

 The application can be configured through command-line arguments or environment variables.
 Create a `.env` file in the project root to set environment variables.
+Kidly Check `.env.example`.

 TerminalLM uses LiteLLM as its LLM client, which means it can be configured to work with any LLM provider supported by LiteLLM through the appropriate environment variables.
 This provides extensive flexibility for connecting to different models across various providers.